practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - node.js for "web languages"/README.md

 Transpiling from TypeScript code into JavaScript code, even though with the transpiler being re-written in [Go](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/60%20-%20the%20future%20of%20transpiling#microsofts-efforts-with-transpilation) some day, comes with an overhead, which takes more time to process - even with this little example obviously.

 By the way: when I experimented with different versions of node.js, I noticed **substantial differences in program execution speeds**!
-So, above diagram is only valid for node.js version 22.21.0 (and on the same testing machine of course, as usual).
+So, above diagram is only valid for node.js version 22.21.0 (and as usual on the same testing machine).

 You can the switch to a specific node.js version like this: